mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 ![](images/ping-pong/e01_hero_silhouette.png)

 Let's recap the story.
 Peppered throughout the show in flashbacks, it is revealed that Smile was often bullied as a child.
 When Peco befriended him and started fending off the bullies, Smile was not only grateful – he idolized Peco.
-It's why Smile started playing Ping Pong in the first place.
+It's why Smile started playing ping pong in the first place.

 ![](images/ping-pong/e11_be_like_you.png)